0

 How to Cook Steak on the Stove

-This stovetop steak method is straightforward and efficient, with the oven doing the final bit of work.
-For full recipe details, including ingredients and measurements needed, see the printable recipe card down below.
+This stovetop steak method is simple and easy, with the oven finishing the cooking for you.
+For the full recipe, including all the ingredients and exact measurements, check out the printable recipe card below.

 Step 1: Preheat Oven + Prepare Your Pan

-Preheat the oven to 350° F. Place an oven-friendly pan over medium high heat.
-I used cast iron because it’s a great, all-purpose cooking vessel.
+Preheat the oven to 350° F. Place an oven-friendly pan over medium-high heat.
+I used a cast-iron skillet because it’s a great, all-purpose cooking vessel.

 Step 2: Prep + Season the Steak